 - Rates: 1,800- 5,500 rupees per night, plus tax.
 Breakfast is included.

 Tucked away in a quiet lane just behind Lighthouse beach, Johny's Beach House is an oasis of a guesthouse with flourishing tropical garden.
 The owner, Johny, is the perfect host and can't do enough for guests.
 Each room has its own balcony, and the top floor ones have a sea view.
 The beds have soft mattresses and the bathrooms are new.
 There's even a shared kitchen, lounge, and games room for guests to use.
 You'll feel right at home!

 - Rates: 2,000-3,250 rupees per night, including breakfast.

 08 of 10

-Beach Florra Inn is situated on the beachfront at the far end of Lighthouse beach, right near the lighthouse.
-It's a welcoming budget place to stay with large comfortable rooms, some with ocean views (and the sound of the waves), and really helpful staff.
-The hotel has a seafront restaurant as well.
+Beach Florra Inn is the pick of budget options on Lighthouse beach.
+It's located at the far end of the beach, right near the lighthouse.
+The hotel has 16 large comfortable rooms, some with ocean views, and excellent hospitality.
+There's also a common balcony facing the ocean and a seafront restaurant as well.
 The only drawback is that the road doesn't reach the property, but porter assistance is provided to carry luggage.

 Continue to 9 of 10 below.

 - Rates: 1,200-3,000 rupees per night, plus tax.